TheMariday/marimapper/README.md

 > As long as some of your leds are mostly in view, you can move your webcam to wherever you like!
 > Try and get at least 3 views between 6° - 20° apart

-Once you have at least 2 2d maps, a new window will appear showing the reconstructed 3D positions of your LEDs.
+Once you have a few views and the reconstructor succeeds, a new window will appear showing the reconstructed 3D positions of your LEDs.

+If the window doesn't appear after 4 scans, then something has gone horribly wrong.
+Delete the scan .csv files in the current working directory and try again.

 If it doesn't look quite right, add some more scans!